 5. How much does a no-show actually cost a private practice?

-The direct cost depends on your fee structure, but a single missed appointment in a UK private clinic typically represents between £80 and £250 in lost revenue, depending on the speciality and appointment type.
-Multiply that by even five no-shows per week and the annual impact runs into tens of thousands of pounds.
+The direct cost depends on your fee structure, but a single missed appointment typically represents between $80 and $250 in lost revenue.
+Multiply that by even five no-shows per week and the annual impact runs into tens of thousands of dollars.
 Beyond the appointment fee itself, there is also the indirect cost of idle clinician and staff time, which is already paid for regardless of whether the patient attends.

 6. How should a practice manage repeat or habitual no-show patients?